IPadOS 17

 iPadOS 17 is the fifth major release of the iPadOS operating system developed by Apple for its iPad line of tablet computers.
-The successor to iPadOS 16, it was announced at the company's Worldwide Developers Conference (WWDC) on June 5, 2023 and was released on September 18, 2023 along with iOS 17.
+The successor to iPadOS 16, it was announced at the company's Worldwide Developers Conference (WWDC) on June 5, 2023, and was released on September 18, 2023, along with iOS 17.

-iPadOS 17 drops support for the first-generation iPad Pro, and the fifth-generation iPad, making it the first version of iPadOS to require Apple Pencil compatibility on iPads, as well as the first version of iPadOS to drop support for an iPad Pro.

-The first public beta was released on July 12, 2023 and the final version was released on September 18, 2023.
+The first public beta was released on July 12, 2023, and the final version was released on September 18, 2023.

-iPadOS 17 is the final version of iPadOS that supports the second-generation iPad Pro and an iPad with the original 9.7-inch display, the sixth-generation iPad.